 Suddenly, there was a loud thud, right next to me and a huge bird hit the ground exactly where my little friend had been sitting.
 Time froze as the creature and I faced each other in the gloom.
 It was undoubtedly a bird but not one I had ever seen before.
 It had large round eyes and a short sharp beak that looked quite lethal.
 I reacted first and jumped forward barking angrily.

 My anger quickly turned to concern for my little friend who was still trembling with fear.
 What if the bird came back and I wasn’t there to provide protection?
 I had to think of something before my dad called me indoors.
 An idea came to me and it was a good one.
 I asked Harry the Hedgehog to follow me to the greenhouse which stood in the middle of the garden.
-There was a missing pane of glass at the side which dad had replaced with a piece of cardboard temporarily.
-It was possible to sneak into the greenhouse underneath the cardboard and I showed Harry how to do it.
-I told him that he would be safe inside and could leave when he was certain that the bird had gone.
-He went inside and snuggled into a little cardboard box.
+There was a gap in the side of the greenhouse where the glass had been broken, which made it possible to sneak in.

 Once I was sure that my friend was safe, I returned to the house feeling very relieved that no one had been hurt.
 As I snuggled down in my lovely little bed, safe and secure, with a tasty treat in my bowl, I thought about all the creatures living in the wild and how frightening the world really is.
 I do hope that bird learned a lesson today and will go somewhere else for his supper in future.